-- The overall outlook for the Asia-Pacific is encouraging but it is laced with uncertainty associated with the threat of terrorism.
+The prognosis for the Asia-Pacific is reasonably encouraging.
 There have been no wars or major conflicts, and the regional economies are on the road to recovery from the recent economic crisis.
-There has also been increasing interest in improving the existing economic co-operation and aiming for more integrated markets in East Asia.

-- The triangular relationship between US, China and Japan remains the foundation for stability in the region.
-China's accession to the WTO is a significant development that will bring greater economic benefits -to the region, which will in turn contribute to greater regional stability.
-In addition, how well the respective economies of the US and Japan perform will have a significant bearing on the prosperity and stability in the region.
+The triangular relationship between US, China and Japan remains the foundation for stability in the region.
+China's movement towards WTO membership is a significant development that will bring greater economic benefits to the region, which will in turn contribute to greater regional stability.
+How well the respective economies of the US and Japan perform will have a significant bearing on the prosperity and stability in the region.

-- In the South China Sea, the competing claims remain unresolved.
-However, there are positive attempts to manage the situation, such as the ASEAN-China consultations on developing a Code of Conduct for the area and the recent Biodiversity Expedition to the Anambas involving participants of the Workshop on Managing Potential Conflicts in the South China Sea.
+In the South China Sea, the competing claims remain unresolved, but there are positive attempts to manage the situation, such as the ASEAN-China consultations on developing a Code of Conduct for the area.

 Section II: Review of Regional Co-operation

-- Security co-operation in the Asia-Pacific continues to progress well.
-Bilateral co-operation has been growing both in depth and scope, with substantial bilateral defence co-operation between countries, involving exchange visits, cross attendance of courses, joint training and exercises and security dialogues.
-In terms of the institutionalisation of multilateral co-operation, mechanisms for region-wide security dialogue, such as the ARF and the Council for Security Co-operation in the Asia pacific (CSCAP), are now well established.
-Combating terrorism has also served as a galvanising factor providing further impetus to regional co-operation.
+Security co-operation in the Asia-Pacific is progressing well.
+Bilateral co-operation between regional countries has been growing both in depth and scope.
+There is now substantial bilateral defence co-operation between countries in the Asia-Pacific, involving exchange visits, cross attendance of courses, joint training and exercises and security dialogues.
+There has also been steady progress in the institutionalisation of multilateral co-operation in the Asia-Pacific region over the past few years.
+Mechanisms for region-wide security dialogue, such as the ARF and the Council for Security Co-operation in the Asia Pacific (CSCAP), have been firmly established.

-- Another positive development is the increasing participation of defence officials in the ARF.
-Defence officials participate in ARF meetings at all levels and meet informally during lunch at the Ministerial and inter- sessional meetings.
-Such interactions among defence officials contribute substantially to confidence building within the ARF, and towards this end, Singapore has circulated a draft Concept Paper for an ARF Defence Dialogue.
+Another positive development is the increasing participation of defence officials in the ARF.
+Defence officials participate in ARF meetings at all levels and meet informally among themselves during lunch at the Ministerial and inter-session meetings.
+Interactions among defence officials in these meetings contribute substantially to confidence building within the ARF.

-- Singapore believes that regional security and stability is best served by having a security architecture comprising strong bilateral relationships and multilateral arrangements.
+Singapore believes that regional security and stability is best served by having a security architecture comprising strong bilateral relationships and multilateral arrangements.
 Singapore enjoys close ties with many countries in the Asia-Pacific and will continue to strengthen and deepen these bilateral ties.
-In 2001, there were more than 100 high-level visits to MINDEF/SAF by foreign- delegations as well as 18 bilateral fora.
 On the multilateral level, Singapore will do its best to contribute to regional defence and security co-operation.
 It will seek to strengthen existing multilateral arrangements such as the Five Power Defence Arrangements (FPDA) and the ARF, as well as to foster and support new arrangements to enhance regional peace and stability.